Herb Reference Guide

 Shop Klara Boost on Amazon →Klara Tea

-Licorice root paired with slippery elm bark in a premium loose-leaf gut healing tea.
-The two most powerful gut-soothing herbs combined — for acid reflux, GERD, gut lining repair, and digestive comfort.
+Licorice root paired with slippery elm bark in a premium loose-leaf digestive-comfort tea.
+Two of the most-traditional gut-soothing herbs combined — for everyday digestive comfort and a calming daily ritual.
 Vegan, Gluten-Free, Non-GMO, No Sugar.

 Shop Klara Tea on Amazon →The Research